 I returned home from abroad a different version of myself.
 I finished college and immediately started a small art-based company, Mesa Enterprises.
 As I began to open up to this transformation, there was a distinct eruption.
 Within a matter of months I lost my live-in grandfather, along with my dog, I shattered my knee, split with my partner, and was diagnosed with ulcerative colitis.
 I was grieving while undergoing two reconstructive knee surgeries, unable to walk for 5 months and trying to learn how to live with a so called chronic autoimmune disease.
 Struggling to get my symptoms under control, I made the bold choice to dive deeper into my suffering in an effort to explore its underlying teachings.
 What I found here is that pain is not weakness.
 My ability to face pain and hold it with compassion is perhaps the greatest strength.
 The bull and the bunny are one in this strength.
 The bull does not need to dominate and the bunny does not need to hide.
 They are capable of living together in peace, in a union that I refer to as determined compassion.

 I accepted this as my path and with practice I learn to recognize my challenges as my teachers.
-I understand now that when I am in my power I am the Calm Bull, the Steadfast Bunny, no longer needing to display my strength through force, or run from pain.
-The matador can never conquer the Calm Bull and the hunter can never defeat the Steadfast Bunny.
-I acknowledging the waves of aggression and lapses of equanimity are the only moments I can be taken from my peace.
-It is my life’s work to inspire and empower others to merge their internal forces through creative expression, a dedicated Yoga practice and re-connecting to nature and being present with the inherent peace the resides within us.
-May we honor our inner teachers, find our freedom and spread joy and peace for all living beings.
+I understand now that when I am in my power I am a calm bull, the steadfast bunny, no longer needing to display my strength through force or ignore my pain.
+The matador can never conquer the calm bull and the hunter can never defeat the steadfast bunny.
+I acknowledging the waves of aggression and lapses of equanimity are the only moments I can be separated from my peace.
+It is my life’s work to inspire and empower others to merge their internal forces through creative expression, a dedicated Yoga practice and re-connecting to nature.
+May we honor our inner teacher, find our freedom and spread joy and peace for all living beings.